hamburg-catholics/hamburg-catholics.github.io/index.md

 <div class="alert alert-info mb-5">
   <h3>Ash Wednesday Mass Schedule in Hamburg</h3>
-  Note: There is no English Mass for ASh Wednesday.
+  Note: There is no English Mass for Ash Wednesday.
 However, there will be Ash distribution on Sunday, Mar 9th during the regularly scheduled English Mass.
     <ul>
       <li>7:00  at <a href="https://maps.app.goo.gl/LsgPXH77BzZm5cCLA">Sankt Sophien</a> in German</li>
       <li>7:30  at <a href="https://maps.app.goo.gl/2SmFWFWqM62a91Uq6">Ansgar Kapelle</a> in German</li>